 Is one length necessarily a multiple of the other, a part of it, or parts of it?
 Will lengths have the same ratio to one another as natural numbers?

 To take up this question, we must explain what we mean by continuous versus discrete.

+A natural number is a collection of discrete, indivisible units.
 We count things that are discrete.
 One person, two, three, four, and so on.
-What is more, a collection of discrete units will have only certain parts (Lesson 1).
+What is more, a collection of discrete units will have only certain parts.
 Ten people can be divided only in half, fifths, and tenths.
 You cannot take a third of them.

 But consider the distance between A and B. That distance is not

-Since the length AB is continuous, not only could we take half of it, we could take any part we please -- a tenth, a hundredth, or a billionth -- because AB is not composed of units And most important, any part of AB, however small, will still be a length.
+Since the length AB is continuous, not only could we take half of it, we could take any part we please -- a tenth, a hundredth, or a billionth.
+And most important, any part of AB, however small, will still be a length.

 What is continuous has no limit to smallness.
-But if we keep dividing a natural number -- e.g. a box of chocolates -- it will always have a limit, namely one unit, one chocolate.
+But if we keep dividing a natural number -- e.g. a box of chocolates -- it will always have a limit, namely one chocolate.

 This distinction between what is continuous and what is discrete makes for two aspects of number; namely number as discrete units -- the natural numbers -- and number as the measure of things that are

 continuous.
 This gives rise to the "fractions."
 We do not need fractions for counting.
-We need them for measuring; for assigning a number to whatever is continuous.
+We need them for measuring; for assigning a number as the size of something that is continuous.

 a) Into which parts could 6 pencils be divided?